lucatume/wp-browser/README.md

 * `bootstrapActions` - array, def. `['my-first-action', 'my-second-action']`, a list of actions that should be called after before any test case runs, after plugins have been loaded and activated.

 **A word of caution**: right now the only way to write tests able to take advantage of the suite is to use the `WP_UnitTestCase` test case class; while the module will load fine and will raise no problems `WP_UnitTestCase` will take care of handling the database as intended and using another test case class will almost certainly result in an error if the test case defines more than one test method.

+### WPBootstrapper
+The module will bootstrap a WordPress installation loading its `wp-load.php` file.
+The configuration will require one parameter only :

+ * `wpRootFolder` - the absolute path to the root folder of the WordPress installation to use for testing, the `ABSPATH` global value.

 ### wpcept command
 The package will create a link to the `bin/wpcept` script file; that's an extension of Codeception own `codecept` CLI application to allow for a WordPress specific setup.